If you came to this page directly, you might wish to read a page with an introduction to this section first.

 In 1932 German archaeologists identified the ruins of a Vth century Byzantine church which had replaced that seen by Egeria.
 In 1982 a new church entrusted to German Benedictine monks was built on the ancient foundations and incorporating its artefacts (chiefly mosaics).

-The Holy Land does not house many ancient churches; in part because they were destroyed by Sassanid and Arab invaders, but chiefly because they were replaced by new churches (and this occurred well into the XXth century).
+The Holy Land does not house many ancient churches; in part because they were destroyed by Persian and Arab invaders, but chiefly because they were replaced by new churches (and this occurred well into the XXth century).
 The mosaics of this church are a rare example of Early Christian art.
 The presence of a nilometer, a structure for measuring Nile's water level, is evidence that the mosaicists came from Egypt.
-A mosaic depicting a similar nilometer (it opens in a separate window and it shows the lighthouse of Alexandria too) has been found at a Roman villa at Diocaesarea near Nazareth.
+A mosaic depicting a similar nilometer has been found at a Roman villa at Diocaesarea / Sepphoris.

-The species of plants and birds depicted in the mosaic are further evidence that the mosaicists came from Egypt, together with the fact that they are not placed into frames as was customary in other parts of the Roman Empire.
+The species of plants and birds depicted in the mosaic are further evidence that the mosaicists came from Egypt, together with the fact that they are not placed into frames as was customary in other parts of the Roman Empire (you may wish to see a large "Nilotic mosaic" in Italy).

 Overall the mosaics of the church could have embellished the hall of a private mansion, because they did not have many religious references, exception made for a small mosaic depicting a basket with loaves and two fishes (you can see it in the image used as background for this page).

-The drinking geese are perhaps a reference to the drinking doves, which appear in many ancient mosaics (e.g. at Philippopolis in southern Syria) including those found inside early churches (e.g. S. Costanza in Rome).
+The drinking geese are perhaps a reference to the drinking doves, which appear in many ancient mosaics (e.g. at Villa Adriana) including those found inside early churches (e.g. S. Costanza in Rome).

 Other details of the main mosaic

-Move to page two and see Mount of Beatitudes and Mount Tabor or move to:
+Move to page two and see Mount of Beatitudes and Mount Tabor or to:

 Banias (Caesarea Philippi)